mirandaday16/mediabias/Meetings/Meeting Notes.md

 ***Other Questions***:
 - How frequently does each website use video v. photo (v. no media?)
 - Are captions which contain more entities than their corresponding media more detailed?
+- Should we create a separate data subset of article pairs which BOTH contain media/captions?

 **Next steps**:
 - Read through subjectivity resources mentioned in Jurafsky, including [MPQA Subjectivity Lexicon](../Literature/MPQA_Subjectivity_Lexicon)